goquati/kotlin-util/README.md

 ## License

-This repository is licensed under the MIT License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributions